Chapter I: Rescue

 "I'll be there for you Claire.
 I promise," she wheezed.
 She pulled her cold clammy hand out of the firm grasp of the little eight-year-old girl's palm, reaching around her neck.
 She pulled off her necklace—a simple silver chain with a heart pendant, and gave it to the young girl, closing her small fingers around the trinket and grasping her hands oh so tight.

 All Claire remembered after those words were the endless tears.
 The nurse lady from the apartment above shaking her head, trying to comfort the young, confused girl.
 Then came the social workers.
 The endless days in the orphanage.
 The birth certificate…and then, him.
-The man who had ruthlessly charmed, tricked, and somehow won the heart of classic minded Sophia Evans—Melthore Aerovl.
+The man who had somehow won the heart of classic minded Sophia Evans—Melthore Aerovl.

 He had been a bachelor in Swim City, fleeing right when the fever began to infest more people.
 With a group of other scared citizens, he had packed his bags and left as fast as he could, following a great migration to the neighbouring town of Swan Valley.
 It was small, new, quaint and most importantly free of Swim Fever.